 If you have completed a degree, a diploma or a substantial amount of course work in a specific program, you may qualify for advanced placement into a full-time program.
 If approved, you would be awarded credit for a portion of a program.
 To be considered for advanced placement, indicate on your application form that you have already completed equivalent lower-level courses.

 Even when you're granted transfer credit, most applicants are required to do additional course work before starting at the advanced level.
 So when applying for advanced placement, allow time for your application to be assessed and to take courses before the start of your advanced studies.Acceptance into advanced placement is dependent on many factors: seat availability, meeting course equivalencies, department approval, competitiveness and application and document submission with sufficient time for review.

-You may wish to review BCIT’s Transfer Credit guide for courses that may be acceptable.
+You may wish to review BCIT's Transfer Credit guide for courses that are acceptable.
 For additional information, see the frequently asked questions about advanced placement or contact Admissions - Advanced Placement at 604-432-8230 or Program Advising.

 - From November 15 onward

 for programs starting the following September

 If your transcripts are from outside of Canada, the United States or England, you may also be required to submit an International Credential Evaluation Service (ICES) report with your application.
 Call Admissions - Advanced Placement at 604-432-8230 to learn what type of report to request.